RameshwarKumawat/dftb-slater-koster-parameters-for-mono-bimetallic-AgAu-clusters/README.md

 ## Supporting Files Description

-The GS and ES Slater-Koster parameter files, containing the final parameters for monometallic and bimetallic clusters, are included in the `ESI_files.rar` folder.
+The GS and ES Slater-Koster parameter files, containing the final parameters for monometallic and bimetallic clusters, are included in the `GSSK` and `ESSK` folders.

 ### Ground State Slater-Koster Files
 The `GSSK` folder contains the Slater-Koster parameter files for ground state calculations: